Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 This is a great way to stay connected in the world of publishing and to learn about any submission or contest opportunities.

-How you target specific readers with social media?
+How do you target specific readers with social media?

 One of the best ways to use social media to promote your book is with paid advertisements.
 Especially through Facebook advertising.